danieltjw/aifutures/README.md

 - Humans will adapt and find other ways to spend their time

 _In the Partnership/Caretaker Scenario, an Artificial Super Intelligence will automate most conventional tasks to encourage us to do more unconventional tasks (which it finds more valuable)._

+An upside of us not being as effective as AI at work is that the AI enslaving humanity Scenario becomes very unlikely.

 ---